 Getting an idea is the easy part.
 I’m sure if you really think about it, there are tonnes of things you’re good at, knowledgeable about, love doing, that could potentially become business ideas.

 The trick is, will your idea make enough money to support you and your family, pay for that car you’ve got your eye on and the swanky holiday in Saint-Tropez?
 If not, you need to rethink.

 I’m assuming you want to start a business to make money.
 Otherwise, you’re running a charity, and they’re different.
 If it’s a business, it needs to be something people will want to pay money for.

 Something people want badly enough to hand over their hard-earned cash.

 People spend money when they need something.
 It may not be the sort of need your Gran worried about during the Blitz in World War II (safety, food, shelter) but wanting perfect eyebrows, for example, is still a need.

 If you have a cosmetic range that gives your customers what they want, (perfect eyebrows), has a unique selling point (fixes your eyebrow in 15 seconds) you’re on your way to a business idea.

 The easiest way to make money is to find a niche.
 Take the eyebrow idea.
 There are tonnes of cosmetic companies offering the solution to “perfect eyebrows”.
 But how many are focused on “perfect eyebrows for redheads”?

 Test your idea.
 Seek out people who would pay for your product or service.
 Go on forums, Reddit, Facebook groups, anywhere these potential customers hang out.

 Can you solve these people’s problems?
+Is it a big enough market?
 Will they pay for it?